 CORONAVIRUS UPDATE: As experts learn more about the novel coronavirus, news and information changes.
 For the latest on the COVID-19 pandemic, please visit the Centers for Disease Control and Prevention.

 Who can get the coronavirus vaccine? | What to expect after vaccination | Do I really need two doses? | Infection after vaccination | Face masks and social distancing | Travel restrictions | Seeing family and friends | Immunity | Donating blood | Exercising

 Since the COVID-19 virus began spreading in the U.S., health experts have stressed the importance of a vaccine for COVID-19.
-Clinical trials were fast-tracked by the Centers for Disease Control and Prevention (CDC) and there are now two vaccines available in the States: the Moderna COVID-19 vaccine and the Pfizer-BioNTech COVID-19 vaccine.
+Clinical trials were fast-tracked by the Centers for Disease Control and Prevention (CDC) and there are now three vaccines available in the States: the Moderna COVID-19 vaccine, the Pfizer-BioNTech COVID-19 vaccine, and the Janssen (Johnson & Johnson) vaccine.
 While this is a great step forward in stopping the spread of the pandemic, does it mean you can go mask-less and re-join social gatherings once you’re vaccinated?
-Not quite.
-Here’s what you need to know about getting vaccinated.
+Yes and no. Here’s what you need to know about getting vaccinated.